MP 40x10.4/5.5x5 / N38 - neodymium magnet

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-- Significant importance in modern technologies – are utilized in computer drives, electric drive mechanisms, medical equipment or various technologically advanced devices.
+- Key role in modern technologies – are utilized in hard drives, electric drive mechanisms, medical devices and various technologically advanced devices.

 Disadvantages of neodymium magnets: